China trade with sanctions-struck North Korea up 10.5 percent in first half

 While China's imports from North Korea dropped 13.2 percent to $880 million in the period from January to June, exports to North Korea rose 29.1 percent to $1.67 billion, he said.

-The exports were largely driven by textile products and other traditional labour-intensive goods not included on the United Nations embargo list, Huang added.
+The exports were largely driven by textile products and other traditional labor-intensive goods not included on the United Nations embargo list, Huang added.

-"As neighbours, China and North Korea maintain normal business and trade exchanges," he said, adding that goods for ordinary people and those used for humanitarian reasons are not subject to sanctions.
+"As neighbors, China and North Korea maintain normal business and trade exchanges," he said, adding that goods for ordinary people and those used for humanitarian reasons are not subject to sanctions.

 Overall trade growth with North Korea slowed in June, compared with previous second-quarter months.